This page describes how to create a task handler, the code that handles a push

 When a task's execution time nears the deadline, App Engine raises a

 google.appengine.runtime) before the deadline is reached, so you can save your work or log whatever progress was made.

-It is important to consider whether the handler is idempotent.
-App Engine's Task Queue API is designed to provide "at least once" delivery; that is, if a task is successfully added, App Engine will deliver it at least once.
+The handler must be idempotent.
+App Engine's Task Queue API is designed to provide "at least once" delivery; that is, if a task is successfully added, App Engine will deliver it to a handler at least once.
 Note that in some rare circumstances, multiple task execution is possible, so your code must ensure that there are no harmful side-effects of repeated execution.